 Standard 7.24 Describe all aspects of the public educational system.
+(Recommend including a. and b. to fulfill this standard)

 - a.
 Provide a description of the overall public educational system; and - b.
 Include overall school system enrollment figures per grade and capacity per grade.